 Neuropathic pain of trunk and limb from spinal cord injury

-Spinal cord stimulation, also known as Epidural Electrical stimulation.
+This study investigates the effectiveness of spinal cord stimulation, also known as Epidural Electrical stimulation.
 In this treatment, two devices will be inserted in the epidural space of the spinal cord.
 One of these will be tailored to each individual for their pain.
 The second is for rehabilitation.
 The treatment will be in addition to conventional medical management.

 Painful diabetic peripheral neuropathy